 Willing to offer sellers assist?
 You can have your real estate agent mention it in the listing, or you can make that knowledge available to those who call about making an offer on the house.

 The sellers assist isn't the only way a seller can help a buyer.
-Other ways for the seller to assist the buyer include discount points, property taxes, conveyance fees, underwriting fees, or even mortgage insurance premiums.
+Other ways for the seller to offer the buyer concessions like discount points, property taxes, conveyance fees, underwriting fees, or even mortgage insurance premiums.
 The seller could advertise assistance with one or all of these mentioned fees in their listing instead of the sellers assist.

 The mortgage loan program you use determines how much the seller can assist you.
-For certain conventional loans and FHA loans, the seller can assist for up to 6% of the purchase price.
+For certain mortgages (such as FHA loans), the seller can assist for up to 6% of the purchase price.
 If you put a down payment of less than 10% using a conventional loan, the seller can only assist 3%.

 Sellers assist helps buyers purchase the property that they want without having to come up with another 2–5% of their purchase price.